Scope

 Pitfalls and tips

-- Indicators must be truly binary; non-binary values warn and can be capped if screening is on.
+- Indicators must be truly binary; non-binary values warn; recode before passing.

 - Provide all 19 mappings; missing keys error.